 - Zoom: To move quickly

-With pre-literate learners, the challenges of X, Y, and Z fade away; they're just sounds like all the other letters.
-Help them make the connection between those sounds and written text with our trace-the-letter letter Y activity.
+With pre-literate learners in preschool and kindergarten, X, Y and Z are just sounds like all the other letters.
+Help them make the connection between those sounds and written text with our three-page letter tracing activity on X words, Y words and Z words for kids.

 As your students start to read, X, Y and Z become trickier.
-As with preschool, there aren't too many words starting with X appropriate for a first-grade reading level, and the Y and Z words for kids are comparatively rare.
 That makes working with vocabulary especially important.
 Help your students get their heads around these unusual words and they'll have the confidence to take on more complex words as they progress through school.

 - Yowl: Loud, high-pitched yell, like an angry cat